-You may notice swelling throughout your body during pregnancy.
+You may notice swelling in your body during pregnancy.
 Find out why and how to remedy it.

 25 weeks pregnant with twins

-Your children’s internal organs – except the lungs – are fully developed and can function outside the womb.
-The progress of medical care in recent years means that your babies have better chances of survival than ever before, if you give birth in this week.
+Your children’s internal organs – except the lungs – are fully developed.
+The progress of medical care in recent years means that your babies have better chances of survival than ever before if you give birth during this week.

 26 weeks pregnant with twins

 Women carrying twins often begin their maternity leave or go on sick leave around 26 weeks.
-Talk to your doctor or midwife about this and find out what they recommend.
+Talk to your doctor or midwife about it and find out what they recommend.

 27 weeks pregnant with twins